 You know, they took two other guys off the plane with this guy.

-Um he's apparently still yapping away.
+And he's apparently still yapping away.

-Are you saying if this had happened before Christmas, that plane might have taken off?
+Another reporter, Madam Secretary, are you saying if this had happened before Christmas, that plane might have taken off?

-No, I'm not saying that, uh, Mike.
+No, I'm not saying that, Mike.

 What I'm saying is that in this particular case, some of the new rules were particularly useful in allowing us to arrest him before the plane took off.

-The guy is on the way to the airport and calls Emirate Airlines and and buys a ticket.
+The guy is on the way to the airport and calls Emirate Airlines and buys a ticket.

 He's on the way.

-We looked it up a first-class ticket from New York to Dubai on Emirate Airlines is over eight grand.
+A first-class ticket from New York to Dubai on Emirate Airlines is over $8,000.

-It's something like $800 if you go coach.
+It's something like $800 if you go, coach.

 I don't know which ticket he bought.